+100%-

 Or is an unusual form of orthostatic intolerance causing hypoxic conditions that cause small lesions in some people with ME/CFS?

-If you believe, as I do, that the more they find wrong the quicker they’re going to be able to fix what’s broken – that’s good news for them.
 Orthostatic hyperventilation, then, provides a cleaner differentiating factor in ME/CFS than the better-known POTS; it’s more common in ME/CFS and it’s less common in the population at large.

 Conclusion

 Natelson’s thrown orthostatic intolerance into research mix and his next round of studies will be able to tell what roles oxidative stress and orthostatic intolerance play in this group of cognitively challenged, functionally inhibited, lactate rich, frontal lobe wounded patients without mood disorders.
-Natelson appears to be on the track to defining and even explaining what’s going with a significant subset of patients.
+Natelson may be on the track to defining and even explaining what’s going with a significant subset of patients.

 Stay Up to Date with ME/CFS, Long COVID and Fibromyalgia News